swimos/swim/swim-system-js/swim-ux-js/README.md

 ### CommonJS

-`@swim/ux` can also be used with CommonJS-compatible module systems.
+**@swim/ux** can also be used with CommonJS-compatible module systems.
-All component libraries are re-exported, in their entirety, from the top-level `@swim/ux` namespace.
+All component libraries are re-exported by the umbrella `@swim/ux` namespace.

 ```javascript
 var swim = require("@swim/ux");